 Am I an alcoholic?
 If you’re asking yourself or loved ones this question, there’s a good chance that the issue has gone beyond casual drinking.
 How can you tell if you or someone you love is among the 17 million Americans who suffer from an alcohol problem?
+Thankfully, there are several signs and symptoms that you can notice sometimes early on.

 If you have a problem controlling your alcohol intake, some people might say that you suffer from alcoholism.
 Scientists prefer the term alcohol use disorder because it more accurately conveys that there are stages to the condition.
 At one extreme, you have the individual who binge drinks occasionally.
 On the other, there’s the person who can’t function properly without drinking alcohol.